skg-if/extensions/index.md

 Working on the assigned repository ensures seamless and streamlined integration of the new documentation pages and will be rendered online in a dedicated section, which, for the starter, is hidden on the left-hand side navigation menu of the SKG-IF website.
 To trigger a recompile/redeploy of the pages, just issue a `git push` of your local repository.
-The documentation will be rendedred in something like [this](https://skg-if.github.io/extension-template).
+The documentation will be rendered into a dedicated "minisite"; something like [this](https://skg-if.github.io/extension-template).
 Once a new extension reaches the expected level of maturity, it will be listed on the left-side of the page as an endorsed extension.

 {: .important }